Articles of Association

 Holding in Artificial Solutions: None.

 Fredrik Oweson, 1968Board member since 2019 (in Artificial Solutions Holding since 2008).
-Co-founder and partner of Scope Capital Advisory AB.
+Co-founder and partner of Scope Capital.

 Education: Master of Business Administration, Handelshögskolan i Stockholm.

-Other ongoing assignments: Chairman of the Board of Artificial Solutions Holding and Wright Trafikkskole AS.
+Other ongoing assignments: Chairman of the Board of Artificial Solutions Holding.
 Board member of Miss Mary of Sweden AB, Scope Capital SA and Woffel SA.

 Previous assignments (last 5 years) and work experience: Board member of Mijesi AB, Mijesi Advisory AB, Zenterio AB (publ), Happy Holders AB, Happy Socks AB, Klättermusen Aktiebolag, and Min o Min Holdings AB.